Read, Debate: Engage.

 Perhaps the most notorious proxy wars in history happened during the Cold War period between 1945 and 1991, a stand-off between the US and Soviet Russia that saw no direct bloodshed between the two but plenty between the two lands, spanning Cuba to Korea.

 As many as 20 million people died in wars fought during that period.
-Just 1 per cent of those lost their lives in Europe, the original area of Cold War confrontation.
+Just one per cent of those lost their lives in Europe, the original area of Cold War confrontation.
 The other 99 per cent of casualties died on battlefields of developing nations.

 The most significant death toll during the Cold War was amassed in Vietnam during the so-called Indochina Wars, which included the Vietnam War, claiming 3.8 million lives between 1955 and 1984.